dnolan1993/rock-paper-scissors-game/README.md

 ### Additional Testing
 <ul>
  <li>
-  I got friends and family to visit the site on their own devices and give me feedback on the functionality of the page and the result was they could use the game easily on their devices and all section appeared to work correctly.
+  I got friends and family to visit the site on their own devices and give me feedback on the functionality of the page and the result was they could use the game easily on their devices and all sections appeared to work correctly.
  </li>
  <li>
-  I confirmed my welcome message displayed when page loaded and was removed when 'Get Started!' button is clicked.
+  I confirmed my welcome message displayed when the page loaded and was removed when the 'Get Started!' button is clicked.
  </li>
  <li>
   I manually tested all buttons to ensure that they show the correct output when selected by the user.